calmarc/EdgeTX-Widgets/README.md

 **Features**:
 - Horizontal bars (left to right, increasing height)
-- Colors and count of the bars are configurable
+- **Number of bars is fully configurable**
-- Colors for low, medium, and high are configurable
+- Color thresholds for low, medium, and high signal quality are configurable
-- Automatically selects the best available signal source and combines them:
+- Automatically selects and combines the best available signal sources:
   1. **`RQly`**
   2. Average of **`1RSS`** and **`2RSS`**
   3. **`RSSI`**